richkuz/schema-tools/README.md

 #### Download painless scripts from cluster

-Download all painless scripts from a cluster and store them in the `painless_scripts/` directory (configurable via `PAINLESS_SCRIPTS_PATH` environment variable):
+To download all painless scripts from a cluster and store them in the `painless_scripts/` directory (configurable via `PAINLESS_SCRIPTS_PATH` environment variable):

 ```sh
 rake painless_scripts:download